tuatuan/qmk_firmware/keyboards/dailycraft/kagura42/rev1/keymaps/via/readme.md

-# The default keymap for bat43
+# The via keymap for kagura42